marizee/GSoC-2023/README.md

 The matrix creation issue took longer than expected.
 Although we are satisfied with the amount of enhancements done this summer, there are remaining issues to be treated given the original project proposal.

-* Merge not merged pull requests.
+* Handle the small bug in [Issue #36104][i_fail_input]
-* Resolve issue _copy_zero.
+* Resolve the zero matrix copy issue .
-* Implement some FFLAS-FFPACK or Flint routines, such as the pivoting strategies.
+* Incorporate additional FFLAS-FFPACK or Flint routines/functionalities into SageMath, such as pivoting strategies.
 * Improve sparse matrices computations.